 When it comes to using a lawn aerator, you have two types of tool to choose from.

-Professional lawn experts working on large lawns will often use a motorised plugger, this is a type of aerator that digs out small plugs of lawn, around 70mm deep and 15mm or so in diameter.
+Other professionals and I will typically use a motorised plugger; this is a type of aerator that digs out small plugs of lawn, around 70mm deep and 15mm or so in diameter.

-The images below help to explain what they all are and how they work:
+The images below help to explain what these tools look like and how they work:

 1) Lawn Pluggers

 A closeup showing the plug remover machine

 These machines are perfect for professional use, but given the price tag, they’re rarely purchased by gardeners for domestic use.

 If you have a large or even a medium size garden, you can hire these pluggers, and many outlets offer delivery and pick-up services.
 I even know quite a few gardeners who don’t own one of these, but they hire them often.

 For smaller gardens, I’ve found a manual plugger works just as well, but it does involve some hard work.

 I’ve used the Walensee coring aerator several times and it was one of the best garden tools I’ve tested (see my review here), it’s very well built (solid steel) and it ejected the cores onto the lawn, ready for me to rake them up: